Secrets of Self-Care

 Look at the writing exercise again.
 As you slowly read through your answers, pay close attention to the feelings in your body.
 Do you feel any tension?
 This is resistance.
 Focus on the feelings in your body and name the emotions that come up.

 When I look at my list, I feel tension in my shoulders and stomach.
 I identify the feeling as fear.
 When I ask what the fear is about, I realize that I'm afraid of taking care of myself because "it's against the rules."
 Where did that come from?

-As a child, I was taught to ignore my body and avoid feelings of pleasure.
-I was taught that it's wrong to touch my body or give myself enough rest and play time.
+As a child, I was taught to ignore my body and overwork when I needed more rest and play time.
 I had what Claude Steiner, author of Scripts People Live, calls a joyless script.
 This is a disconnection from the body and an inability to feel joy.

 Because of these inhibitions, I attracted people who treated me poorly.
 Those relationships were like trying to survive on crumbs, which felt normal to me.
-Even after ridding my life of abusers, it took a while to learn how to care for myself.
+Even after changing my relationships, it took a while to learn how to care for myself.

 Here are some questions to stimulate new ideas for self-care:

 What are your favorite healthy foods?
 How would you feel if you ate more of them, gradually replacing the less healthy foods in your diet?
 Remember the picture of yourself looking healthy and happy.
 This picture is your motivator.
 Visualize it every time you need to make a choice for self-care.

 What are your favorite forms of exercise?
 Do you prefer exercising indoors or outdoors?
 Do you value having fun while exercising, or are you more motivated by the physical results of exercise?